Jeon Ga-eul

-Jeon Ga-eul (/ko/ or /ko/ /ko/; born 14 September 1988) is a retired South Korean footballer.
+Jeon Ga-eul (/ko/ or /ko/ /ko/; born 14 September 1988) is a South Korean former footballer.
 She was the first South Korean to play in the US National Women's Soccer League, and the Australian W-League.
 She has won numerous domestic league titles, individual MVP titles and international competitions, being the leading scorer in the national team side that won the Women's gold medal in football at the 2009 Summer Universiade.
 Jeon scored notable braces against Germany in the group stages, and against Japan in the Final.
 She also scored six goals in one match against South Africa.
 Overall, she made over 100 appearances for the South Korean national team.

 Club career

 Western New York Flash

 On 1 January 2016, the National Women's Soccer League club Western New York Flash announced the signing of Jeon for the 2016 season, making her the first player from South Korea to play in the league.

 She was released by the Flash on 13 June 2016.